taoranzhishang/Code_Poetry/Readme.md

 We write the code, we create the poems
 Colecting poems written by code
-If you have a great idea, push your creation hear
+If you have a great idea, push your creation here